DECISION MAKING PROCESS REGARDING WINTRY WEATHER CONDITIONS

-The 2020-2021 school year provided us with some unique situations to deal with related to school delays and closures.
-This year, we anticipate that the traditional “snow day” will be the “norm,” as not all students K-12 will have the ability to participate in classrooms remotely.
+The 2022-2023 school year is off to a wonderful start and has been full of celebrations and incredible learning.
+As the weather begins to change, we may need to implement our traditional “snow day” and delays when weather conditions make it unsafe to operate on our normal school schedules.
 It is always our goal NOT to extend the school year further into the summer months with “snow days,” however, student and staff safety is our top priority.
 The information below will explain how we plan to make decisions to delay or cancel school days and how you can access and receive notifications about this information.

-Around 3:30 AM on weather impacted days, Everett Cunningham, our Transportation Supervisor, Kyle Fletcher, our Director of Business and Operations, Phil Engebretsen, our Assistant Director of Assessment, Technology, Athletics & Activities and I will be out assessing road conditions.
+Around 3:30 AM on weather-impacted days, Everett Cunningham, our Transportation Supervisor, Phil Engebretsen, our Director of Facilities, Operations, and Athletics, and I will be out assessing road conditions.
 We will each drive a different part of our school district.

 The key factor when deciding on whether we can have school on a regular schedule or a late start is if our buses can travel our emergency routes.
 Often this is just what we need to do in order to operate school.
 There are times we need to extend the emergency routes in a few locations.
 When this occurs, our drivers call families.
 Again, I am especially grateful to these families for their partnership and flexibility.

 Our goal for determining school delay or closure status is typically no later than 5:30 AM.

 http://flashalert.net: You can go to this website and sign up to have any school delay or closure alert come to your email address.
 You will receive this information as soon as I officially push the button on my computer!

 We will place the delay or closure announcement on our district website at www.enumclaw.wednet.edu, and our Facebook page at www.facebook.com/enumclawschooldistrict.
 If our district is running emergency bus routes, you can find this information on our website and Facebook as well.